marcysutton/workshop-a11y-testing-react/README.md

-# Frontend Accessibility Masterclass Testing App
+# JavaScript Accessibility Testing App

 Learn to test web applications for accessibility with React, Jest, and Cypress from independent developer and teacher Marcy Sutton.